openschc/openschc/docs/index.rst

 **Fragmentation** is invoked on the sender side with a RuleID to generate a set of fragments out of a packet (compressed or uncompressed).
 **Reassembly** is used on the receiver side to reconstruct the packet out of the set of fragments.

-Fragmentation modes and the associated parameters are described in the `SCHC protocol <https://datatracker.ietf.org/doc/draft-ietf-lpwan-ipv6-static-context-hc/?include_text=1>`_ .
+Fragmentation modes and the associated parameters are described in the `SCHC protocol <https://www.rfc-editor.org/info/rfc8724>`_ .

-**Network Connector** interfaces to a physical model to a real LPWAN network such as LoRa or Sigfox, or to a link simulator.
+**Network Connector** interfaces to a physical model to a real LPWAN network such as LoRa or Sigfox, or to a link layer simulator.

 Using OpenSCHC
 ==============